History of Nashville, Tennessee: Recent history (post-World War II)

-On April 30 through May 7 in 2010, significant flooding impacted Nashville and its suburbs.
+On April 30 through May 7, 2010, significant flooding impacted Nashville and its suburbs.
 Many areas in the Nashville MSA received more than 18 inches of rainfall in less than 48 hours.
 This caused significant damage to the downtown area, and three dozen lives were lost in the city.
 Due to the rarity of the amount of rainfall, meteorologists dubbed it a "thousand year event."

 On January 22, 2016, Winter Storm Jonas brought blizzard conditions to Nashville, producing more than eight inches of snow.
 The National Weather Service issued a blizzard warning that morning.
 On January 22, Nashville set a record for snowfall received in a 24-hour period.
 The blizzard proceeded to the East Coast by January 23.

 In 2016, Nashville experienced a growth of 82 residents per day.
 In 2017, Nashville surpassed Memphis as Tennessee's most populous city.
 Despite the Great Recession, Nashville has posted strong economic growth during the 21st Century and boasts one of the lowest unemployment rates in Tennessee.

 From April 25–27, 2019, Nashville hosted the 2019 NFL draft.
 It broke draft attendance records with 600,000 people attending and is currently the most watched draft in NFL history with 47.5 million TV views.

 In the early hours of March 3, 2020, Nashville was once again struck by a deadly tornado.
 This high-end EF-3 tornado killed two people in East Nashville and continued on into Wilson County where it killed an additional three people.

 On December 9, 2023, a violent storm with multiple tornadoes left a line of destruction some hundred miles long through the area around Nashville.
 Especially hard hit was the Madison neighborhood of Nashville, in which three people were killed.
 Property damage was extensive.